 Widening the scope of withholding tax on e-commerce transactions

 In order to widen the tax base, the Finance Bill has proposed to insert a new provision in the IT Act to levy withholding tax at the rate of 1% as follows: (i) The 1% tax should be paid by the e-commerce operator for the sale of goods or provision of services facilitated through its digital or electronic facility or platform; (ii) the e-commerce operator will be required to deduct tax at the time of credit of amount of sale or service or both to the account of the e-commerce participant or at the time of payment to such participant by any mode, whichever is earlier; (iii) the 1% tax is required to be deducted on the gross amount of such sales or services or both in excess of INR500,000.
 This amendment will take effect from April 1, 2020.
 The tax withholding requirement will increase the tax compliance burden of e-commerce operators.
 Third party sellers on e-market places may face a liquidity squeeze as companies like Amazon India and Flipkart will withhold an additional 1% while making payments to merchants who sell their goods or services on their platforms.
 While this may not impact consumers in terms of the final pricing of products, the proposal will surely rquire sellers to work-around their working capital requirements.
+Find our more detailed analysis of the enacted provisions of withholding tax on e-commerce transactions, here.

 Tax collection at source on foreign remittances through the Liberalised Remittance Scheme (“LRS”)